trey-miller/autocollectors/README.md

+# Auto Collectors

+This is just some random experimentation using react/redux.
+It's sort of like an incremental game that does nothing but collect stuff from blocks in a grid.

+# Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (I switched it from `yarn` to `npm`):

 ### `npm start`